 Night tobogganing is an extremely popular activity with locals, where groups will hike up the mountain after dark, stop at a mountain lodge or hut for a warming dinner and a few local beers or schnapps, then head back down on the illuminated tobogganing tracks.
 For those who are heading to Austria to spend their days’ skiing, tobogganing makes a fun extra evening activity.

-Elferbahnen, Stubai Valley is one of the best places to visit in Austria for some winter night tobogganing.
+Elferbahnen, Stubai Valley is one of the best places for some winter night tobogganing.
 There are several toboggan runs in Elfer in Neustift im Stubaital, including the longest run in the Stubai Valley at 8km long.
 The toboggan run is lit up at night three times a week (Monday, Wednesday, Friday from 7.30pm to 1am) and is a great option for night tobogganing.
 If you fancy stopping for dinner or drinks at the peak, try the Elfer Panorama Restaurant.

 3. Grab some Snowshoes and Go Hiking